GLOBAL MARKETS-World stocks on course for best month in four years

 LONDON, Oct 30 World shares rose on Friday and

-were on course for their best month in four years, as global
+were on course for their best month in four years, led by

 That has helped soothe concern over higher borrowing costs